- Doodle dogs are popular pets but not “purebreds.”

 Doodle dogs are among the most popular breeds with pet owners.
 Unfortunately, these beloved creatures don’t get a lot of respect in most purebred circles.
 Many groups argue any breed deliberately produced by mixing breed dogs destroys the pedigree.

 Breeding was once exclusively for labor or to create the ever-popular sports dog.
 Today, they’re bred to create “better” dogs.
 Dogs that are fast, slender, and beautiful.
 The Poodle dog definitely falls into this category.
-And two of the finer pooches to come out of the pool are the Goldendoodle and Labradoodle.

 Both these dogs are loyal, friendly, and hypoallergenic.
 If you’re looking for a great pet, you couldn’t do better than one of these puppies.
 But you can only have one, right?
 So let’s look at them both.
 Here’s our Labradoodle vs Goldendoodle comparison.

 Goldendoodles are adorably goofy looking and a much affectionate crossbreed.
 Like all poodle breeds, the Goldendoodle is sharp as a tack and loyal to its human companions.
 Playful, loving, and active, these pooches are exceptional first-time pets.

 A well-trained Lab loves working with people.
 They often mimic the energy levels of their human companions so, for many of these empathetic creatures, they can only be as happy as their owners.